 So will children simply grow out of their painful conditions?
 It certainly is possible.
 Some issues, like Sever's disease, are self-limiting, meaning the condition will go away on its own.
 Unfortunately, this can take months or even years to occur.
 For other issues, they may seem to go away, but they will reoccur as painful problems once kids are fully grown.
 The instability of abnormal pressures can also lead to bunions, hammertoes, and heel spurs.

 All parents want to be proactive to allow their child to feel better quickly.
 The solution is to provide stability to the lower extremity to allow to pain to resolve, keep it gone, and prevent future problems.

 An orthotic is a custom insole that is made by a podiatrist to stabilize and balance the feet and legs.
 This will allow the child's limb to function more efficiently and eliminate the pain.
 By reducing the pressure, it will also prevent future problems.
 The orthotic will enable your child to maintain or increase their level of activity.
 This will enable him or her to run faster and feel better - all without pain!

 If your child is complaining about pain in the back of the heel, or any pain at all, realize that this is not normal.
+Your best bet is to visit a pediatric foot and ankle specialist.
 Contact Dr. Andrew Schneider for an immediate appointment to get your son or daughter back into the business of childhood!